Railway archaeology: London Bridge Station

 Archaeologists have discovered hundreds of artefacts at an excavation site under the London Bridge Station.
 Excavation pits were dug 6 m deep revealing many artefacts from Roman times.
-Timber piles that were recorded to be from 59 to 83 AD were used for buildings during the first London Bridge and Medieval floors.
-The Archaeologists continue excavating the site for more artifacts around the 16th and 18th centuries.
+Timber piles that were recorded to be from 59 to 83 AD were used for buildings during the first London Bridge, as well as Medieval floors.
+Archaeologists continue excavating the site for more artifacts around the 16th and 18th centuries.

 Victorian era

-Archaeologists in London have discovered a railway infrastructure near the London tube station created by Isambard Kingdom Brunel, an engineer that is well known for his invention approximately 200 years ago called the Broad-Gauge Great Western Steam Railway.
+Archaeologists in London have discovered a railway infrastructure near the London tube station created by Isambard Kingdom Brunel, an engineer that is well known for his development of the broad-gauge Great Western Railway from 1833-1841.
 The area has evidence of seven foot-wide broad gauge train tracks and buildings from the 1850s.
-At the moment, Archaeologists are further researching the site with laser scanning technology for more artefacts of the Victorian-era railway.
+Archaeologists continue researching the site with laser scanning technology for more artefacts of the Victorian era railway.
 They are also using a series of 3D models of the architecture of the 1850s buildings in order to identify paths of the railway.